Jemmco's dyne test solutions are manufactured to ASTM Standard D-2578, and are available in (41) different levels ranging from 30 to 70 dynes/cm.

 We offer a variety of bottle sizes ranging from one ounce bottles to gallons.
 We also offer several different bottle configurations including:

-Note: 8 ounce, pints and Quarts are available in narrow mouth bottles only.
-Gallons are only available in wide mouth bottles only.
+Note: 8 ounce, pints and quarts are available in narrow mouth bottles only.
+Gallons are available in wide mouth bottles only.

-Each bottle of Dyne Solution supplied by Jemmco is clearly labeled with the proper dyne level and the 6 month anticipated expiration date. [(Note: this is the copy for the link from the highlighted word) The expiration date appearing on the bottle or the pen is the anticipated expiration date.
+Each bottle of dyne solution supplied by Jemmco is clearly labeled with the proper dyne level and the 5-6 month anticipated expiration date. [(Note: this is the copy for the link from the highlighted word) The expiration date appearing on the bottle or the pen is the anticipated expiration date.
 This date may vary based on use, exposure to air and storage conditions.
 It should serve as a reference only.]
-All Jemmco Dyne Solutions are hermetically sealed in order to preserve freshness and to help extend performance life of the solution.
+All Jemmco dyne solutions are hermetically sealed in order to preserve freshness and to help extend performance life of the solution.